-Once all of the packet processing has been completed, the 8-bit parallel data stream is demultiplexed into a 32-bit parallel data stream.
+Once all of the packet processing has been completed, The 8-bit parallel data stream is demultiplexed into a 32-bit parallel data stream.
 The Receive FIFO data is passed on to the Receive FIFO with packet start, packet end, packet abort, and modulus indications.
 At a packet end, the 32-bit word may contain 1, 2, 3, or 4 bytes of data depending on the number of bytes in the packet.
 The modulus indications indicate the number of bytes in the last data word of the packet.

-8.19 X.86 ENCODING AND DECODING
+8.18 X.86 Encoding and Decoding

 X.86 protocol provides a method for encapsulating Ethernet Frame onto LAPS.
-LAPS provides a HDLC-type framing structure for encapsulation of Ethernet frames, but does not inflict dynamic bandwidth expansion as HDLC does.
+LAPS provides HDLC type framing structure for encapsulation of Ethernet frames.
 LAPS encapsulated frames can be used to send data onto a SONET/SDH network.
-The DS33Z44 expects a byte synchronization signal to provide the byte boundary for the X.86 receiver.
-This is provided by the RBSYN pin.
+The DS33Z11 expects a byte synchronization signal to provide the byte boundary for the X.86 receiver.
+This is provided by the RBSYNC pin.
 The functional timing is shown in Figure 10-4.
-The X.86 transmitter provides a byte boundary indicator with the signal TBSYN.
+The X.86 transmitter provides a byte boundary indicator with the signal TBSYNC.
 The functional timing is shown in Figure 10-3.

-Figure 8-13.
-LAPS Encoding of MAC Frames Concept
+Figure 8-11 LAPS Encoding of MAC Frames Concept

-Figure 8-14.
-X.86 Encapsulation of the MAC Field
+Figure 8-12 X.86 Encapsulation of the MAC field

-The DS33Z44 will encode the MAC Frame with the LAPS encapsulation on a complete serial stream if configured for X.86 mode in the register LI.TX86E.
-The DS33Z44 provides the following functions:
+The DS33Z11 will encode the MAC Frame with the LAPS encapsulation on a complete serial stream if configured for X.86 mode in the register LI.TX86E.
+The DS33Z11 provides the following functions: